SamiPerttu/FsMap3/README.md

 FsMap3Gui includes some PNG format icons from the [Modern UI Icons](http://modernuiicons.com/) project.
 They are licensed separately - see the license file `ModernUiIconsLicense.txt`.

+To get an idea of what it can do, check out the [user manual](https://cdn.rawgit.com/SamiPerttu/FsMap3/master/docs/UserGuide.html) or some [examples](https://github.com/SamiPerttu/FsMap3/tree/master/docs/examples).

 ### State and Roadmap

 We are in alpha.
 The first binary release of FsMap3 Editor is 0.3.0.